 For longer written responses, AI essay grading evaluates submissions against criteria you define: relevance to the question, factual accuracy, coherence of argument, depth of analysis, and writing quality.
 The AI scores each criterion separately and produces a composite score with per-criterion feedback.

 Importantly, essay auto-grading is designed as a first-pass system, not a replacement for teacher judgment.
 The AI surfaces an initial score and flags which parts of the rubric the student met or missed.
-You review and adjust with a single slider control before results are finalized.
+You then review and adjust with a single slider control before results are finalized.
 What previously took 3 minutes per paper now takes 15 seconds.

-What Teachers Actually Get From Auto-Grading
+What Teachers Get From Auto-Grading Quizzes

 Immediate feedback for students

-Research on learning consistently shows that feedback is most effective when it arrives while the learning context is still active — ideally within minutes of completing an assessment, not days later.
+Research on learning consistently shows that feedback is most effective when it arrives while the learning context is still active.
+Ideally, within minutes of completing an assessment, not days later.

 Question-level analytics